What to Do if Your Child Was Hurt in a Car Accident

 Talk to an experienced Texas attorney for free

 You have every right to be confused, upset, and unsure of what to do next.
 That’s why we want to help.
-The attorneys at Tracey Fox King & Walters have extensive experience representing injured children and their parents.
+The attorneys at Tracey Fox & Walters have extensive experience representing injured children and their parents.
 We understand how difficult these cases can be, and we will do everything in our power to fight for justice for your child while giving your family space to heal and rebuild.